Photon-Gravity Coupling in Schwarzschild Spacetime: Single Photon Interferometry in Schwarzschild Spacetime

 To investigate the visibility and decoherence more precisely, we consider two setups for the interferometry.
 The first setup is similar to Tanaka's proposal~\cite{tanaka1983detect} in which the gravitational field is the same in Alice and Bob's frames and the second setup is similar to Zych's proposal~\cite{zych2012general} in which Alice and Bob are at different gravitational fields in all other aspects, the interferometers are equivalent in position and configuration relative to the gravitational field source.
 Therefore, $\Delta t$ is the same for both cases, while $\beta=\chi_{B}\chi_{A}^{-1}=1$ in Tanaka's case.
 For a Gaussian-like photon, we have,

 Apart from the difference in the interferometric pattern due to the absence and presence of redshift factor.
 In Tanaka's case, decoherence happens only due to the photon-gravity coupling, while, in Zych's setup, the gravitational redshift factor also appears in visibility relation, therefore, it influences decoherence.
-These motivate us to define two types of decoherence due to the gravitational field:\\ \\ \textit{\textbf{Active Gravitational Decoherence (Phase Decoherence):} Decoherence due to photon-gravity coupling as it propagates in spacetime.} \\ \\ \textit{\textbf{Passive Gravitational Decoherence (Shift Decoherence):} Decoherence due to the distinct effects of the gravitational field on the photons sources and photons detectors.} \\ \\ It is important to note that in general case \textit{distinct effects of the gravitational field on source and detectors} influences the interference pattern (phase difference) and visibility: \begin{itemize} \item In the case of blueshift from Alice to Bob ($\beta=\chi_{B}\chi^{-1}_{A}>1$), it increases the phase difference and reduces visibility.
+These motivate us to define two types of decoherence due to the gravitational field:\\ \\ \textit{\textbf{Active Gravitational Decoherence (Phase Decoherence):} Decoherence due to photon-gravity coupling as it propagates in spacetime.} \\ \\ \textit{\textbf{Passive Gravitational Decoherence (Shift Decoherence):} Decoherence due to the distinct effects of the gravitational field on the photons sources and photons detectors.} \\

+The main conclusion is that the total gravitational decoherence of photon arises from a \textit{nonlinear} combination of active and passive decoherence.
+Furthermore, in general case \textit{distinct effects of the gravitational field on source and detectors} influences the interference pattern (phase difference) and visibility: \begin{itemize} \item In the case of blueshift from Alice to Bob ($\beta=\chi_{B}\chi^{-1}_{A}>1$), it increases the phase difference and reduces visibility.

 \item In the case of redshift from Alice to Bob ($\beta=\chi_{B}\chi^{-1}_{A}<1$), it decreases phase difference and increases visibility. \end{itemize} Therefore, it causes asymmetry between interference patterns and visibilities when Alice and Bob change their roles as sender and receiver while their position is prefixed in a Zych's like setup.